riasarkar40/SemiConductor_Packaging/README.md

-  Creation of Substrate :
+ 2. Creation of Substrate :
+    a.
 Create rectangle -> Size 5*5 with O(-1,-1,-0.1)  { -0.1 is to have gap to add Die Attach fill}
+    b.
 Adding thickness : select rectangle - > go to Modeler ->> Surface ->>> Thicken Sheet (-0.5mm)
+    c.
 Rearrange the axis , so that substrate on the other side of Die.
+    d.
 Material of Substrate : FR4_epoxy

     S2 : Creation of Substrate